Nanotechnology: how tiny tech is transforming industries

 An example of a novel technique used in the mining industry is nanofiltration, a method which extracts and purifies lithium from petroleum.
 Nanofiltration uses a special type of filter called a membrane to separate different substances that are dissolved in water.
 The membrane has tiny holes that only very small particles can pass through, allowing the membrane to separate different sized substances.

-In the oil and gas industry, nanotechnology is being researched for use in various applications such as drilling fluids, oil recovery, cementing and well stimulation.
+In the conventional energy industry, nanotechnology is being researched for use in various applications such as drilling fluids, oil recovery, cementing and well stimulation.
 Nanoparticles can be used to improve the properties of drilling fluids, enhancing viscosity (fluid thickness), thermal stability (heat resistance) and lubricity.
 Nanotechnology can also be used to enhance oil recovery by reducing interfacial tension between oil and water, which makes it easier to separate two liquids.

 In the renewable energy sector, multiple use cases have been found for nanotechnology, and are continuing to be discovered.
 For example, new materials have been developed for solar cells called perovskites, which can be synthesized in the nanoscale and produced at a lower cost than silicon or gallium arsenide (traditionally used in solar panels).
 As well as this, quantum dots (which are tiny semiconductor particles) can capture various light wavelengths and produce multiple electrons per photon.
 By integrating them into solar cells, power output can be boosted by as much as 40%.